LinkedInLearning/introduction-to-analytics-engineering-4380318/second-challenge/second-challenge.md

 Sample PR answer can be viewed here: https://github.com/LinkedIn-Intro-to-Analytics-engineering/second-challenge/pull/1

-The business team wants to know if they can add the number of unique customers that ordered each product.
+The business team wants to know if they can add the number of states they're sending each product.
 But since they’ve decided this you got another person on your team that needs to approve these changes as well.

 So let’s create a new branch off of this one and create a pull request to add in our new changes!